MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

   - Abstraction

 #### 9. Simplicity

 - How does simplicity contribute to cybersecurity?
+  - Abstraction and Modularity does not necessarily mean simple.
+Unnecessary complexity should be avoided.
-  - The lack of complexity allows system designers and programmers to identify unwanted access paths.
+  - Simplicity may allow system designers and programmers to better identify unwanted access paths.
   - Users can easily translate their general protection goals to appropriate system security configurations.